Adaptations of Sherlock Holmes: Stage

+The Speckled Band is a 1910 play in three acts authored by Doyle himself adapted from "The Adventure of the Speckled Band" 1892 short story.
+Doyle cast H. A. Saintsbury, already known for portraying Holmes in Gillette's play and the play premiered on 4 June 1910 at the Adelphi Theatre.

 In 1923, the play The Return of Sherlock Holmes ran for 130 performances at the Princes Theatre, London.
 It was written by Arthur Rose and J. E. Harold Terry, and starred Eille Norwood as Holmes and H. G. Stoker as Watson.
 One of the performances was attended by Conan Doyle.

+A 1953 play written by Ouida Bergère (adapted from five of Conan Doyle's stories) and starring Basil Rathbone played on Broadway.

 Sherlock's Last Case by Charles Marowitz ran on Broadway in 1987, starring Frank Langella.

 The Secret of Sherlock Holmes by Jeremy Paul was staged in London's West End in 1988, with Jeremy Brett and Edward Hardwicke reprising their television roles as Holmes and Watson.
 It was revived in the summer of 2010 at the Duchess Theatre, this time starring television actors Peter Egan as Holmes and Robert Daws as Watson.

-Two musicals - Baker Street in 1965, and Sherlock Holmes: The Musical in 1988 — have been written around Holmes, as well as a ballet.
+Two musicals - Baker Street in 1965, and Sherlock Holmes: The Musical in 1988 — have been written around Holmes.

 Sherlock & Watson: Behind Closed Doors, a short play by Darren Stewart-Jones premiered at the Gay Play Day LGBTQ theatre festival in Toronto in 2013 and also played both the Hamilton Fringe Festival and the London One Act Festival in Ontario, Canada in 2014.
 The play imagines a romantic involvement between the two characters.

 In 2007, Peepolykus Theatre Company premiered a new adaptation of The Hound of the Baskervilles at West Yorkshire Playhouse in Leeds.
-Adapted by John Nicholson and Steve Canny, directed by Orla O'loughlin with Javier Marzan as Sherlock Holmes, the production involves only three actors.
+Adapted by John Nicholson and Steven Canny, directed by Orla O'Loughlin with Javier Marzan as Sherlock Holmes, the production involves only three actors.
 Following a UK tour, it transferred to the Duchess Theatre in London's West End.
 This adaptation continues to be presented by both amateur and professional companies around the world.

 An abridged version of Peepolykus's adaptation was recorded in front of a live audience with the original cast for BBC Radio 4 (directed by Alison Hindell) and broadcast in 2012.
 A DVD of the stage version and CD of the radio version is available via the Peepolykus website.

 In 2015, the Arena Stage in Southwest, Washington, D.C. premiered a comedic adaptation of The Hound of the Baskervilles authored by playwright Ken Ludwig entitled Baskerville: A Sherlock Holmes Mystery.